 As I mentioned above, we have a Back to Eden garden (read more here).
 The main tool for smoothing chips, planting seeds or seedlings, weeding what few weeds we have, or spreading chicken manure is a simple rake.
 Like the shovel, a strong metal rake with a handle that doesn’t give you splinters.
 In the Back to Eden video, Paul talks about his rake being the only garden tool he needs.
 My chips haven’t decomposed as much as his have yet, but it’s getting there!
 (Watch the full Back to Eden Film here or order your own today!)

 Now some gardeners might not need pruners, but that’s pretty rare.
 Whether you only need a pair of scissors for flowers, a knife for harvesting veggies, or pruners for trimming trees and bushes, some sort of pruner is always needed in the garden.
 I love and use my hand pruners ALL the time.
+I spent some time working for a tree care company and since then I have become tuned to what makes good pruners.
 I have larger ones for pruning tree branches, but most of the time the hubby just takes the chainsaw to those.

 Not Bad Tools to Have Too